TheDinosour/Chris_BlueStampPortfolio/index.md

 When I tried configuring my libraries for my Picam, I couldn’t download the libcamera library and I changed my system to support it, then when I rebooted my setup, every time I tried to turn on my RaspberryPI again, it would stay stuck in a loading screen.
 To solve this problem, I had to reflash my SD-card, deleting all of my progress and it took 10 minutes to start up again.

-In summary, I learned a few things from these challenges: how to use command prompt, how to use Arducam, I should check with an instructor before doing dangerous things like using the Sudo command(super user do), and I should always back up my information.
+In summary, I learned a few things from these challenges: how to use command prompt, how to use Arducam, I should check with an instructor before doing veryerous things like using the Sudo command(super user do), and I should always back up my information.

 # What's Next?
 I plan on wiring up my transparent OLED to my Raspberry PI and writing a code that displays whatever I want on it.
 This will be a crucial step to my final product, the Smart Glasses.